All Episodes

 He represents my area.

-As Joe said, this isn't the time we need to certify this election, and we need to um ensure that Hakeem Jeffrey doesn't come near being the speaker.
+As Joe said, this isn't the time we need to certify this election and we need to ensure that Hakeem Jeffries doesn't come near being the speaker.

-Allie, perfectly said, and you're exactly right about that, because again, you replace Mike Johnson, and the next speaker that comes in, guess what?
+And you're exactly right about that because, again, you replace Mike Johnson and the next speaker that comes in, guess what?

-With this majority, is gonna have the same exact problems.
+With this majority, is going to have the same exact problems.

-Mike Johnson should be speaking to John Thune.
+Mike Johnson should be speaking to Jon Thune.

-Thune should be speaking with Trump and J.D.
-Vance and figure out a plan in terms of what you can get past and herd those cats where you could bring forth the agenda that the American people voted for.
+Thune should be speaking with Trump and JD Vance and figure out a plan in terms of what you can get past and heard those cats where you could bring forth the agenda that the American people voted for.

 It's that simple, Allie.